-- Chemicals
+- > Chemicals

 - > Products containing chemicals

 - > Fumes

 - > Dusts

-- Vapours
+- > Vapours

-- Mists
+- > Mists

 - > Gases and asphyxiating gases

-- Germs that cause diseases, such as leptospirosis or legionnaires disease
+- > Germs that cause diseases, such as leptospirosis or legionnaires disease

-Control of substances hazardous to health (COSHH) risk assessments are completed by Vertas and circulated to all employees who work with hazardous substances.
+Control of substances hazardous to health (COSHH) risk assessments are completed Katie Butler and Natasha Lee and circulated to all employees who work with hazardous substances.
 Staff will also be provided with protective equipment, where necessary.